Skip to main content

 function triggerMassExit(

-bytes[] memory sigs, // Validator signatures on the block header
+bytes[] memory sigs, // Validator signatures

-address[] memory signers, // Public keys
+address[] memory signers, // Validator public keys

 )

-If the validator contract has been hijacked:
+If the validator contract has been hijacked, use historical validators to verify the block header:

 function triggerMassExitWithHistoricalValidators(

-bytes[] memory sigs, // Validator signatures from the recent block header
+bytes[] memory sigs, // Validator signatures

-address[] memory signers, // Public keys
+address[] memory signers, // Validator public keys

 )